janelia-cellmap/dacapo/_sources/cosem_starter.rst.txt

 Full Example
 ------------

-Here’s how the complete setup looks:
+Here's how the complete setup looks:

 .. code-block:: python